Atomistica/lammps-bsct/README.md

 The files in this directory are a user-contributed package for LAMMPS.

 This package was created by Tommi Järvi and Lars Pastewka.
-Please contact Lars Pastewka (lars.pastewka@kit.edu) for questions and suggestions.
+Please contact Lars Pastewka for questions and suggestions.

 Lars Pastewka
 Karlsruhe Institute of Technology (KIT)